 The biggest mystery surrounding the temple is its Hanging Pillar, which seemingly manages to hang from the ceiling and it’s possible to pass thin clothes and paper from underneath it.

 Please note that when you’re traveling to Andhra Pradesh, keep in mind the interstate travel restrictions.

 Kunti Betta, Mandya

 Legend has it that the Pandavas stayed here during their exile and named the place after Kunti, their mother.
 Kunti Betta is surrounded by sugarcane fields and situated at a height of over 900 meters above sea level.
 Its steep ascents and descents make for an exciting hiking experience.
 If you’re a seasoned trekker or would simply like to experience the great outdoors on foot after months of being stuck at home, set out towards Kunti Betta.

-Many hiking clubs have opened up recently subject to Covid guidelines.
-Make sure that you comply with their regulations to ensure everyone’s safety.
+Make sure that you comply with the hiking clubs’ Covid regulations to ensure everyone’s safety.
 Also, the hike requires considerable effort.
 So if you’re physically unfit, it’s best that you avoid it.